atoffano/entity-norm/README.md

 conda env create -f lightweight_env.yaml conda env create -f biosyn_env.yaml
 ```
 An installation using pip is also available for both environnements.
-Please use a virtual environnement per method if you plan to use both, as package conflicts may emerge.
+Please use a unique virtual environnement per method if you plan to use both, as package conflicts may emerge.
 ```
 pip install biosyn_requirements.txt
 pip install lightweight_requirements.txt